EasternGamer/wg_gaming_installer/README.md

 >The local ports will be forwarded to the server directly.

-It solves connection problems due to strict NAT in these scenarios:
+It solves the following scenarios:

 1. You want to host a Minecraft/Terraria, etc. server online and play with your friend, but you cannot figure out how to enable port forwarding on your router, or your ISP just did not give you a public IP address.